rppicomidi/ideacentreStick300-T100TA-linux/README.md

 11. When the command completes type `sync`
 12. When command completes, cleanly shut down the Stick 300 using the GUI.
 13. Remove the flash drive from the hub and power back on.
 The system should boot normally.

+## Clean up and update your installation

+1. Update the language pack when prompted and update the software too.
+2.